Rules & Regulations

 Routine must contain tap technique and primarily tap work.
 No pre-recorded tap sounds allowed on music.

-A routine incorporating clogging technique and/or Irish step dancing.
+A routine incorporating clogging technique.

 Jazz